An exploration in embedded Linux

 ARM & RISC-V build at full speed

 Modern dev boards and cloud instances (AWS Graviton, Hetzner CAX) run native arm64 builds at full clock.
 QEMU user-mode covers the rest.
-The cross-toolchain isn't necessary anymore — it's just inertia.
+Native builds are now practical for nearly every target, opening the door to a simpler design.

 Ecosystems